 Halloween Brownie Graveyard

-The candy skeletons are made from melting white chocolate and pouring into a a skeleton mold to set.
+The skeletons are made by melting white chocolate and pouring into a a skeleton mold to set.
 The mold is very inexpensive and can be purchased from Amazon.

 - For the brownie:

 - 1 1/2 sticks (170 grams) unsalted butter